rust-bio/rust-bio/README.md

 * Johannes Köster <johannes.koester@tu-dortmund.de>

+The next name in this list could be you!
+If you are interested in joining the effort to build a general purpose Rust bioinformatics library, just send me an email, or issue a pull request with your first contribution.

 ## License

 Licensed under the MIT license http://opensource.org/licenses/MIT.
 This project may not be copied, modified, or distributed except according to those terms.